Chapter 40: Barrels out of Bound

 After that they were all quick to follow and climb inside.
 All they had really needed was a little push.
 If their leader was going with it...

 "What now?"
-Bofur asked once everyone was inside a barrel.
+Bofur asked once everyone was in position.

 Bella, who had backed away to the lever which released the barrels, opened her mouth unsure as to what to say.
 She didn't particularly want to confess to them what she was about to do.